johngodley/redirection/README.md

 Additionally, if the target URL is a number without any slashes then Redirection will treat it as a post ID and redirect to the full URL for that post.

+## Building

+Redirection is mostly a PHP plugin, but does contain files that need to be built.
+For this you'll need Gulp, Node, and Yarn installed.
+Install required modules with:

+`yarn install`

+### Language files

+`gulp pot` - Updates language files

+### React

+Some parts of the UI are React and can be built with:

+`yarn run dist`

+To use in development mode then set `REDIRECTION_DEV_MODE` to true in PHP, and run:

+`yarn run start`

+This will start Webpack in hot-reload mode, and you can make changes to JS files and have them auto-loaded.

+### Releasing

+Finally, to produce a release copy:

+`gulp svn`

 ## Support

 Please raise any bug reports or enhancement requests here.
 Pull requests are always welcome.